Samangad

 Samangad is a hill fort in Kolhapur District, Maharashtra.
 It is 2600 ft above sea level.
 The fort is situated on the oval-shaped top of the hill.
 The eight-foot-high wall of the fort which encircled the hill top is still intact.
 Earlier several cisterns cut out of the rock ensured a plentiful supply of water to the fort but by 1957 most of them were in ruins.

 The Samangad grant, which belongs to the seventh Rashtrakuta king Dantidurga or Dantivarma II, bears the date sak 675 (A.D.
 733–54).

 In 1676, the fortifications were considerably improved by Shivaji, subsequent to which it was known as one of the "smallest yet strongest forts" of the great Marathas.
 In 1844, the Samangad garrison rebelled and took over the fort, shutting the gates.
 But it was stormed by the British Raj under a General Delamotte and retaken from the rebelling soldiers.
 The British Raj dismantled the fort and it has been in ruins ever since.

-This fort is a tomb of famous warrior Shri Prataprao Gujar who fought against the Adil Shahi army of Bahalul Khan with only six soldiers.
-Stories are told by local from generation to generation.

-The fort is surrounded by trees; it is developed by the government of Maharashtra as a tourist place.
-Also Maruti temple and Chaloba temple near fort is visited by devotees.
-A village near fort is Naukud, Hasursasgiri and Chinchewadi which is a rural area.
-Gun fire weapons at Naukud found and kept near Vithoba temple.